 - With Microsoft’s Edge build 16215 available now, the browser finally supports

 object-positionas well as

-position: sticky7.
+position: sticky.
 Additionally,

 onceevent listeners are now supported, too, and the developer tools also got some improvements.

 - In an attempt to prevent privacy violations by advertisers, Apple’s Safari browser will soon come with Intelligent Tracking Prevention built in.
 It’s a machine-learning-driven algorithm that auto-deletes tracking cookies and other data.
 And to make it even cooler, the learning algorithm will run on your local device, not in the cloud.

-- This week, Chrome 599 was released.
+- This week, Chrome 59 was released.
 It brings headless Chrome and native notifications for macOS.